NatHERS Certificate & Assessment Services

 How long does the assessment process take?

 The timeline can vary depending on the complexity of the project.
-For further information, please get in touch with us (please link to the inquiry form).
+For further information, please get in touch with us.

 The cost of a NatHERS assessment varies depending on the project’s complexity and the new dwelling’s size, location, and compliance requirements.
 Please get in touch with us for a detailed quote tailored to your specific needs.

-- Maximise solar gain in cool months and minimize solar gain in hot months.
+• Maximise solar gain in cool months and minimise solar gain in hot months

 Ventilation is air movement through a dwelling, controlled by air paths like doors, windows, and fans.
 Factors include dwelling orientation for cooling, window and door placement for cross ventilation, and internal zoning for temperature control.
 Unsealed downlights can cause air leakage and reduce insulation, while window type affects airflow, with casement windows providing more ventilation than double-hung ones.